 Many super funds allow you to change a pending switch request.
 If you submit a second request, this usually overrides the first one, but you will need to check your super fund’s rules.

 Once the cut-off time for switching requests has passed, it’s usually not possible to revise your switch request.
 A new, separate switching request will need to be made to your super fund.

 6. Will you be notified when the switch is made?

 Your online super account will usually show your new investment option the day after your request is actioned.
 Super funds often confirm a switching request by mail.

 Once you decide you want to change your investment option, it’s a fairly straightforward process.
 You can:

-- Total account balance and future super contributions
+- Total account balance and all future super contributions

-- leave your current account balance in one option and direct all future contributions into another option; or
+- Leave your current account balance in one option and direct all future contributions into another option

-- put some of your current account balance and future contributions into another option.
+- Put some of your current account balance and all future contributions into another option.